TheBIMsider/BYF/README.md

 - ✅ **Full custom rewards integration** with live claiming
 - ✅ **Enterprise-grade Firebase infrastructure**
 - ✅ **Comprehensive error handling** and real-time recovery
+- ✅ **Practical security rules** for personal and shared use

 Ready for daily use as your complete real-time fitness tracking solution with the power of Google's Firebase infrastructure!

 ---

-*Firebase Real-time v1.1 - Complete with real-time sync, weight unit conversion, custom rewards integration, and comprehensive Firebase features*
+*Firebase Real-time v1.1 - Complete with real-time sync, weight unit conversion, custom rewards integration, practical security, and comprehensive Firebase features*

 *Made with ❤️ & 🤖 assistance for the fitness and open-source communities*